shadeform/dcgm-exporter-binary/README.md

 # DCGM Exporter Binary

-A prebuilt binary distribution of the [NVIDIA DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter) for easy deployment and integration.
+A prebuilt x86 and ARN binary distribution of the [NVIDIA DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter) for easy deployment and integration.

 ## Overview